zouchuhang/LayoutNet/README.md

 cd matlab
 panoOptimization.m
 ```
-This loads saved predictions from the network out and performs sampling.
+This loads saved predictions from the network output and performs sampling.

 ## Evaluation